a7med3del1973/js-course-projects/README.md

 # js-course-projects
-This repository contain all tasks and projects i made during learning jonas js-course
+This repository contain all tasks and projects i made during learning js-course